lastlegume/lastlegume.github.io/_posts/2025-11-08-gradetable_section_names.markdown

 \qformat{}
 ```

 Then, we define a new command `\qsection` (although there are many better names for this) which, like before, starts a new page and creates a section header with the counter and the name of the section.
 However, it then creates a title question with the name of the section as the title and begins a parts environment.
 Next, we insert the questions, which are again an argument, into the parts, and close everything and end the command.
 This simple command does almost everything, but we do one more thing, which is defining the format of the questions ( `\qformat` ) to be blank.
-This does have a side effect of not letting you use questions, but with this system, you shouldn't ever anyways.
+This does have a side effect of not letting you use questions, but with this system, you shouldn't ever anyway.

-From here, simply using the built in gradetable command works!
+From here, simply using the built-in gradetable command works!
 If you use the argument `questions`, then it will create a gradetable with the section names as titles instead of question numbers.
 For example, `\multicolumnpointtable{3}[questions]`.

 This has the obvious, and pretty annoying, drawback that you have to use `\part` when you want to add a new question, `\subpart` to add a new part, and so on.
-Additionally, the numbering for "questions" will reset after each station since they are secretly just parts of a fake titledquestion.
-I'm not sure that this second part is even a bad thing though, as somethimes you would want the questions to restart at each new section (for example, for a exam with multiple stations).
+Additionally, the numbering for "questions" will reset after each station since they are secretly just parts of a fake `titledquestion`.
+I'm not sure that this second part is even a bad thing though, as sometimes you would want the questions to restart at each new section (for example, for an exam with multiple stations).
 However, I have a workaround for both of these with a single fix - simply define a new wrapper command for (sub)parts that adds to a new counter, and number parts based on this counter.
 For example,

 ```latex
 \newcounter{questionNumber}